TEC Cymru is hosted by Aneurin Bevan University Health Board and funded by Welsh Government.

 You also have the right to make a Subject Access Request.
 As part of this process you will be able to ascertain

 - Whether or not your data is processed, and if so why.

 - The source of the data if you have not provided the original data.

-- To whom your data may be disclosed, including outside the EEA and the safeguards that apply to such transfers.
+- To whom your data may be disclosed, including outside the UK and the safeguards that apply to such transfers.